awell-health/awell-extensions/extensions/wellinks/README.md

 ## Submit a PAM Survey

-Submits a PAM 13 Survey (completed in the Careflow) to Flourish and returns the PAM Score and Levl.
+Submits a PAM 13 Survey (completed in the Careflow) to Flourish and returns the PAM Score and Level

+## Create a Flourish Customer

+Creates a customer in the Flourish system that requires a user's third party identifier.